boucaron/randomstuff/SolarStudy.md

 | 2000W          | 0.7                       | 1250               | 1800                  | 1260                 | 1.43             |
 | 2000W          | 0.8                       | 1250               | 1800                  | 1440                 | 1.25             |

-Of course since it is a grid tighed inverter, you need to consume the 2KW when it is produced, so it is a bit a corner case.
+Of course since it is a grid tighed inverter, you need to consume the power when it is produced, so it is a bit a corner case.
 Still interesting if you couple this with the possibility on the Victron Multiplus II to store the energy surplus from such grid inverter to the battery (with some additional losses)

 ### Backyard Garden - Power Shed

 The Backyard Garden setup involves an array of 4KW to 5KW (8 to 10 panels with 400W to 550W each) arranged in two rows.
 The array will be located in a shed or at a low height in the garden to facilitate maintenance and improve the return on investment.
 An orientation angle of 20 degrees is chosen for the shed.

 | Panel W | Row Size | Row Number | Total Power KW |
 |---------|----------|------------|----------------|